McDonald’s free coffee is the response to Taco Bell

 Just a few days after Taco Bell unveiled its “Ronald McDonald” spots, McDonald’s has responded.
 Does it have a new campaign that takes Taco Bell head on?
 Does it remind us why the McDonald’s brand is still relevant?
+No. There’s now McDonalds free coffee.

 This is a desperate attempt by McDonald’s to ensure its market share, which has been slipping in recent months.
 McDonald’s still leads, but new competitors have been entering the breakfast market in recent years and giving consumers more options.
 That has resulted in decreasing market share for McDonald’s, even in other dayparts.